 - Chinese Innovation and Global Integration – Theoretical Framework of Perceived Insecurities in University Technology Transfer

 Given increased investments in university research and Chinese universities, it is important to be aware of conflicts between university technology transfer office staff and faculty within academic exchanges.
 University technology transfer is growing in China and is vital to China’s innovation and intellectual property program.
 This cultural difference has presented conflicts between American university researchers and Chinese national researchers in the United States.
-It has also resulted in race- based hate and discrimination directed toward Chinese students and faculty on university campuses.
+In addition, it has also resulted in race- based hate and discrimination directed toward Chinese students and faculty on university campuses.
 Conflicts between university technology transfer participants can thwart efforts to create thriving, successful university technology innovation and commercialization programs.
 This paper provides a literature review which defines insecurity as perceived threats felt by both the faculty researchers and TIO staff.
 From this literature review, a theoretical conceptual framework and hypotheses were developed to explain this phenomenon.

 Hamilton, C. (2018).
 Chinese Innovation and Global Integration Theoretical Framework of Perceived Insecurities in University Technology Transfer.
 In 11th Annual Conference of the EuroMed Academy of Business Research Advancements in National and Global Business Theory and Practice – Malta.